scottdkey/rebuy/README.md

 ## Build or rebuild containers

-this should be used after a new node_module is installed as the container will not have that value
+this should be used after a new node_module is installed as the container will not have that value.

+It is also important that because the containers are named the same if you are running in one mode, you need to rebuild into the other mode.

+i.e. if you have been running the development build in order to properly view your changes in production mode you will need to build and push

+if you have been running in production mode, you will need to build development to ensure you are using containers running the development scripts.

+This could be circumvented by naming the containers different names, but I'm undecided if that is the correct path forward.

 ### development mode
 ```bash